Combatting money laundering and terrorist financing

 Anyone involved in the system for combatting money laundering and terrorist financing will find it useful to know what risks the Swedish and international financial systems are exposed to.
 The better your knowledge of your own risks, the more effective and strategic measures you can take to mitigate them.
 Swedish and international agencies and organisations regularly produce risk assessments for money laundering and terrorist financing.

-National and supranational risk assessments
+National, regional and supranational risk assessments

-Sweden’s national risk assessment 2019 (in Swedish)
+Sweden’s national risk assessment 2019 (in Swedish) (in English)

 The European Commission’s supranational risk assessment 2019